ucdavisdatalab/workshop_r_basics/CONTRIBUTING.md

 ## Installation

 We use [Pixi][], a fast package manager based on the conda ecosystem, to install the packages required to build this reader.
-To install pixi, follow [the official instructions][Pixi].
+To install Pixi, follow [the official instructions][Pixi].

 [pixi]: https://pixi.sh/